 10.1 BALLOON COLLISION

 10.1.1 When two balloons are converging in flight, both competitors are responsible to avoid collision.
 The competitor of the higher balloon shall give way and shall climb if necessary.
+A basket to envelope contact will be penalized regardless of vertical approach speed.

 10.1.2 Competitors shall not initiate or maintain a vertical speed exceeding 1,5 m/s (300 ft/min) unless they are certain that no balloon is in their flight path.